OpenCLIM/flood-impacts-dafni/README.md

 The `zonal_stats` function from the `rasterstats` package is used to find the maximum intersecting flood depth and depth velocity product from the rasters at `inputs/run/max_depth.tif` and `inputs/run/max_vd_product.tif` within 5m of each polygon in the `MasterMap` layer (optionally combined with the urban fabric).

+## <a name="perimeter">Calculate damages</a>
+Depths at each building are converted into a damage (£) using the CSV files in the `dd-curves` dataslot.
+Buildings with a MISTRAL `building_use` of residential are assigned damage values based on the `residential.csv` curve.
+All other buildings are assigned damaged values based on the `nonresidential.csv` file.
+Both CSV files are assumed to contain columns names `depth` and `damage`, with depths in metres and damages in £/m<sup>2</sup>.

 ## <a name="perimeter">Calculate length of flooded perimeter</a>
 The intersection of the buffered building polygon boundaries and the flooded areas is calculated using